satori-com/mzbench/doc/server_api.md

 ### GET /stop?id=number

-Stop requested benchmark, in a case of success, response JSON object would contain the only filed "status".
+Stop requested benchmark, in a case of success, response JSON object will contain the only field "status".

 ### GET /restart?id=number